qeeqbox/chameleon/README.md

 chmod +x ./run.sh
 ./run.sh test
 ```
-The Grafana interface http://localhost:3000 will open automatically after finishing the initialization process (username is admin and passowrd is admin).
-If you don't see Chameleon dashboard, click on the search icon in the left bar and add it
+The Grafana interface http://localhost:3000 will open automatically after the initialization process (username is admin and password is admin).
+If you don't see the Chameleon dashboard, click on the search icon in the left bar and add it.

 #### On ubuntu 18 or 19 System (Deploy)
 ```bash